nikhilwagh77/Openenv_Github_Triage/README.md

+---
+title: GitHub Triage OpenEnv
+emoji: 🤖
+colorFrom: blue
+colorTo: indigo
+sdk: docker
+pinned: false
+---

-# GitHub Triage Lite | OpenEnv Environment
+# GitHub Triage | OpenEnv Environment

 A high-fidelity simulation environment for training and evaluating AI agents on GitHub Issue Triage tasks.
-Built on the **OpenEnv** specification for the Meta OpenEnv Hackathon.
+Built on the **OpenEnv** specification .

 ## 🚀 The Problem
 Open-source maintainers are often overwhelmed by the volume of incoming issues.
 Manual triaging—labeling, assigning to teams, and requesting missing information—is a significant bottleneck. **GitHub Triage Lite** provides a sandbox to develop AI agents that can automate this process with human-like precision.